 Has London Bridge's only British victim been forgotten?

-James McCullan's father says he was not consulted on plans for the memorial of the London Bridge attack.
+James McMullan's father says he was not consulted on plans for the memorial of the London Bridge attack.

 This video has been optimised for mobile viewing on the BBC News app.
 The BBC News app is available from the Apple App Store for iPhone and Google Play Store for Android.